miramastoras/DeepPolisher_manuscript/hifi_ont_model.md

     --sample_name HG002 \
     --cpus 64
 ```
-5. combine vcf files and polish
+5. Subset vcf file to only the bed file of coverage dropouts - so no edits in parts of the reads that hifi touches

+6. polish with variants